Sada Abe: Early life

 Abe was born in 1905.
 Her mother doted on Sada, who was her youngest surviving child, and allowed her to do as she wished.
 She encouraged Abe to take lessons in singing and in playing the shamisen, both activities which, at the time, were more closely associated with geisha – an occasionally low-class profession – and prostitutes than with classical artistic endeavor.
 Geisha were considered glamorous celebrities at the time, and Abe herself pursued this image by skipping school for her music lessons and wearing stylish make-up.

-As family problems over her siblings, sister Teruko and brother Shintarō, became more pressing, Abe was often sent out of the house alone.
+As family problems over her siblings Teruko and Shintarō became more pressing, Abe was often sent out of the house alone.
 She soon fell in with a group of similarly independent teenagers.
-At the age of 14, during one of her outings with this group, she was raped by one of her acquaintances (Keio University student).
-Her parents initially defended and supported her, but she became a difficult teenager.
-As Abe became more irresponsible and uncontrollable, her parents sold her to a geisha house in Yokohama in 1922, hoping to find her a place in society with some direction.
-Toku Abe, Sada's oldest sister, testified that Sada wished to become a geisha.
-Sada herself, however, claimed that her father made her a geisha as punishment for her promiscuity.
+At the age of 14, during one of her outings with this group, Abe was raped by one of her acquaintances, a Keio University student.
+Abe's parents initially appeared to support her, but soon changed their response, and, claiming that Abe had become irresponsible and uncontrollable, they sold her to a geisha house in Yokohama in 1922.
+Abe's oldest sister, Toku, testified that she wished to become a geisha.
+Abe herself, however, claimed that her father made her a geisha as punishment for her promiscuity.

 Abe's encounter with the geisha world proved to be a frustrating and disappointing one.
 To become a true star among geisha required apprenticeship from childhood, with years spent training and studying arts and music.
 Abe never progressed beyond a low rank, and one of her main duties was to provide sex for clients.
 She worked for five years in this capacity and eventually contracted syphilis.
-Since this meant she would be required to undergo regular physical examinations, just as a legally licensed prostitute would, Abe decided to enter this better-paying profession.
+Since this meant she would be required to undergo regular physical examinations, just as a legally licensed prostitute would, Abe decided to enter a better-paying profession.

 Early 1930s

-Abe began work as a prostitute in Osaka's famous Tobita brothel district, but soon gained a reputation as a trouble-maker.
+Abe began work as a prostitute in Osaka's famous Tobita brothel district, but soon gained a reputation as a troublemaker.
 She stole money from clients and attempted to leave the brothel several times, but was soon tracked down by the well-organized legal prostitution system.
-After two years, Abe eventually succeeded in escaping the licensed prostitution system and began working as a waitress.
-However, not satisfied with the wages, she was soon working as a prostitute again, though now unlicensed, and began working in the unlicensed brothels of Osaka in 1932.
-Abe's mother died in January 1933, and Abe traveled to Tokyo to visit her father, and her mother's grave.
+After two years, Abe eventually succeeded in escaping and took a job as a waitress.
+However, not satisfied with the wages, she returned to prostitution, though now unlicensed, and began working in the unlicensed brothels of Osaka in 1932.
+After the death of her mother in January 1933, Abe traveled to Tokyo to visit her father, and her mother's grave.
 She entered into the prostitution market in Tokyo and while there became a mistress for the first time.
 When her father became gravely ill in January 1934, Abe nursed him for ten days until his death.